arschles/cpp-linkedlist/README.md

 This repository contains C++ linked list implementation, simple test harness, and a suite of unit tests.
 All linked list sources are header-only and located in [`./linkedlist`](./linkedlist), and the test harness and tests are located in [`./tests`](./tests).

-All sources in [`./linkedlist`](./linkedlist) have dependencies only on non-container libraries from the C++17 standard library.
+Sources in [`./linkedlist`](./linkedlist) represent "production" code.
+It has dependencies only on non-container libraries from the C++17 standard library.
+Sources in [`./tests`](./tests) represent test code, and is not intended for use by clients of the library.
 Tests have the following dependencies:

 - All code in [`./linkedlist`](./linkedlist).
 - The C++17 standard library, including containers.